mihailrc/selfDrivingCar/advancedLaneLines/README.md

 To avoid jitter we are using a smoothing factor before refreshing current fit data.

 ### Radius of curvature and vehicle position
 The radius of curvature is calculated using the polynomial coefficients from the current fit and the method presented in class.
-The method that performs this calculation is calculate_curvature_meters() and can be found here.
+The method that performs this calculation is calculate_curvature_meters() and can be found [here](./sdc/line_detector.py).

 Vehicle position is determined by calculating the difference between the middle of the image and the average value of the x coordinates for the left and right lines at the bottom of the image.
 The method that calculates vehicle position is calculate_vehicle_offset()

 #### Pipeline (video)
 We used moviepy to apply the image transformation to the project video.
-The resulting video can be found here.
+The resulting video can be found [here](https://youtu.be/OV1l5xFHiwQ)

 #### Discussion
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?